civo/status/content/issues/2022-01-12-lon1-services-inaccessible.md

 ---

+11:25GMT

+We have restored the majority of stopped instances and are working on bringing the remaining ones back ASAP.

+---

 11:10GMT

 We are noticing stoppages across a subset of virtual machines running in the LON1 region.
 We are working to restore these now.
 The vast majority of all workloads remain unaffected.